cch1/janus/README.md

  * [pedestal](https://github.com/pedestal/pedestal)

 ## Context
-The interpretation of "URL"s is rife with misunderstandings, competing standards and imcompatible interpretations.
-In the context of janus, a URI is the name by which a local resource is referenced on the web.
+For something that web developers understand intuitively, the exact interpretation of "URL"s is rife with misunderstandings, competing standards and imcompatible interpretations.
+In an effort to be explicit, for janus a URI is the [RFC 3986](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier#Syntax)-compliant name by which a local resource is referenced on the web.

 The way I see it, there are two jobs for a router